LaunchCodeEducation/data-analysis-curriculum/content/how-to-write-code-terminal/_index.md

 1. Write `print` statements
 1. Understand what syntax, comments and debugging are when you are coding
+1. Have a better understanding of how to navigate through the terminal

 ## Key Terminology

 Here is a list of the key terms throughout this chapter based on the page they first appear on.
 You should make note of these.
+## How to Write and Run Code

 ### What is Code?